tk0802kim/Analysis-of-Nursing-Data/README.md

 - Linear regression for the said attractiveness with bootstrapping
 - GBM classification of survery data, in place of random forest
 - Oversampling procedures
+- Collection of other covariates for the attractiveness prediction model
+- Multiple linear regression, with SINDy-like approach to linearize the covariates
+-
 ### Things done, but not documented yet:
 - ANN
 - SVC
 - GAN

 ### Things to do:
-- Collection of other covariates for the attractiveness prediction model
-- Multiple linear regression, with SINDy-like approach to linearize the covariates
-- Apply other methods of machine learning to the attractiveness model